Spencer-Sch/Calculator_2.0/README.md

   - Started testing if user-events on number buttons rendered the proper output to the "EquationResultOutput" component.

 - Split "App" tests into seperate files to help reduce test run times.

+Update #11

+- Finished adding tests for user-events on number buttons.
+All tests passing successfully.